Stone Wool Insulation for Energy Efficiency | 11 Features

 Stone wool insulation panel [2]

-Just like other thermal insulation materials, since the thermal conductivity factor is low, it keeps the interior cool in summer and warm in winter.
-In short, mineral wool insulation slows down the transfer of heat energy from the hot space to the cold space.
+As the thermal conductivity factor is low, it keeps the interior cool in summer and warm in winter just like other thermal insulation materials.
+Shortly, mineral wool insulation slows down the transfer of heat energy from the hot space to the cold space.

 The thermal conductivity r value of rockwool insulation material is between 0.035 – 0.040 W/mK.
 This range is very close to the values of other thermal insulation materials.

 Rockwool insulation is a waterproof material.
 The fiber in its structure repels water.
-For this reason, the water in contact with the surface remains on its surface.
-This feature makes the material extremely effective in terms of waterproofing.
+This helps the water in contact with the surface remain on its surface.
+It makes the material extremely effective in terms of waterproofing.

 Other Features of Rockwool Insulation

-• Stone wool insulation material fills the gaps in the frame walls very easily.
-This is one of the best benefits of rockwool insulation and makes it better than other materials that alternatives to rockwool in this manner.
+Stone wool insulation material fills the gaps in the frame walls very easily.
+This is one of the best benefits of the material and makes it better than other rockwool alternative insulations according to this property.

-• It is a material that can be used throughout the life of the building, does not deacay, and cannot be ate by harmful organisms and insects.
+It is a material that can be used throughout the life of the building, does not decay, and cannot be eaten by harmful organisms and insects.
 The reason why it keeps microorganisms away is its inorganic structure.

-• It is usually with a form of a panel.
-It is possible to cover the surfaces of the boards with glass tulle or aluminum foil, depending on the need.
+It is usually in a form of a panel.
+And it’s possible to cover the surfaces of the boards with glass tulle or aluminum foil, depending on the need.

 Features of Rockwool thermal insulation